Tanzania

 How to distinguish a Hildebrandt’s from a Superb Starling:

-Compare them yourself by checking our posts on the Superb starling here and here.
+Compare them yourself by checking our posts on the Superb starling, Why the Superb Starling is Superb and The Magnificent Colors of the Superb Starling.

 See Hildebrandt’s starling for yourself

 If birds are of interest to you, East Africa needs to be on your bucket list.
-Email us here for details about our 2027 Tanzania safari.
+Email us here for details about our next Tanzania safari, slated for June 3 - 13, 2027.

 Why does the Stork Lack a Feathered Face?